-Henry Moore was deeply interested in nature and organic forms, which lead to his pioneering work in abstraction.
-Although this sculpture is not a literal interpretation of a butterfly, it suggests the general contours, symmetry of wings, and the grace and beauty of their movements.
-This work is one of the many works from Moore’s mature career which was initially inspired by a small bone the artist discovered on his rural studio grounds.
-A pedestal-scale sculpture or “working model,” it served as the basis for the colossal-scale work of the same title in Berlin, Germany.
+Henry Moore’s deep interest in nature and organic forms led to his pioneering work in abstraction.
+Though this sculpture is not a literal interpretation of a butterfly, it suggests the general contours, symmetry of wings, and grace and beauty of its movement.
+This is one of many works from Moore’s mature career that was initially inspired by small bones the artist discovered on his rural studio grounds.
+This pedestal-scale sculpture, or “working model,” served as the basis for the colossal-scale work of the same title in Berlin, Germany.

 Hear more about Working Model for Divided Oval: Butterfly.

 Henry Moore.
 Working Model for Divided Oval: Butterfly, conceived 1967.
 Bronze, 23.5 x 38.63 x 25.25 inches.
 Gift of Fred and Lena Meijer © The Henry Moore Foundation.